Soar-Development/soarchain-docs/docs/installation-guide/android-soarchain-mini-setup.md

   <summary>Issue on "Verifying balance"</summary>
   <div>

-The average gas fee required for the registration transaction is approximately 0.01 tMOTUS.
-To successfully complete this check, your balance must exceed 0.01 tMOTUS.
+The average gas fee required for the registration transaction is approximately 0.01 tSOAR.
+To successfully complete this check, your balance must exceed 0.01 tSOAR.

-If your balance is less than 0.01 tMOTUS, or if you encounter an error during this check, please create a [support ticket](#discord) on the Soarchain Discord server for assistance.
+If your balance is less than 0.01 tSOAR, or if you encounter an error during this check, please create a [support ticket](#discord) on the Soarchain Discord server for assistance.

   </div>
 </details>